raspberrypilearning/mapping-the-weather/worksheet.md

 ## Fetching the weather stations

-For greater detail on using JSON and the RESTful API of the Raspberry Pi weather station database, you can have a look over the resources [Fetching the weather](https://www.raspberrypi.org/learning/fetching-the-weather/) and [Graphing the weather](https://www.raspberrypi.org/learning/graphing-the-weather/).
+If you want to know more about using JSON and the RESTful API of the Raspberry Pi weather station database, have a look over the resources [Fetching the weather](https://www.raspberrypi.org/learning/fetching-the-weather/) and [Graphing the weather](https://www.raspberrypi.org/learning/graphing-the-weather/).

 1. This guide is written for a Raspberry Pi, but the code should work on any computer that has Python 3 installed.
 You can find out more about installing Python on differnet types of computers [here](https://wiki.python.org/moin/BeginnersGuide).